 Arkansas Ballot Issues

 Arkansas voters choose more than candidates on Election Day.
-They also have a voice in shaping state law by voting on proposals seeking to change to the state constitution.
+They also have a role in shaping state policies by voting on proposals which seek to change to the state constitution.

 The Cooperative Extension Service provides voters with neutral, research-based information on all of the statewide ballot proposals.
 Ultimately our goal is to increase voter participation and help Arkansans be confident in their vote.